rainjs/rainjs/doc/source/proposals/nginx_static_routes.rst

 We are using NginX to serve static files/routes through NginX and reduce the load on the RAIN server.
 We have chosen to reconfigure the HaProxy to redirect static routes requests to NginX server and the rest of the requests to the RAIN server.
 Also we added another command to rain called ``generate-nginx-conf``.
-These command helpes you to generate an NginX configuration file so it knows how to serve the requests and mapping the components with different routes.
+This command helps you to generate an NginX configuration file so it knows how to serve the requests and mapping the components with different routes.